Azure/bicep/docs/spec/resource-scopes.md

 It is important to set the target scope because it allows Bicep to perform validation that the resources declared in the `.bicep` file are permitted at that scope, and it also ensures that the correct type of scope is passed to the module when the module is referenced.

 ### Module 'scope' property

-When declaring a module, you can supply a property named `scope` to set the scope at which to deploy the module.
-If the module's target scope is the same as the parent's target scope, this property may be omitted.
+When declaring a module, you can supply an optional property named `scope` to set the scope at which to deploy the module.
+By default, bicep assumes the module will target the same scope as the parent if this property is omitted.

 Assigning a scope to this field indicates that the module must be deployed at that scope.
 If the field is not provided, the module will be deployed at the target scope for the file (see [Declaring the target scope(s)](#declaring-the-target-scopes)).